-Decoder with Attentions: The decoder module is utilized to generate a summarized review according to the merged representation H_c .
+Decoder with Attentions: The decoder module is utilized to generate a summarized review according to the merged representation $H_c$ .
 Generally, different words and sentences make different contributions to the generation of the review summary.
-To capture the important sentences and words with more informative semantics, we adopt the multiple attentions mechanism [55] to decode the context information.
-Suppose the decoder generates a word at step t, the attention mechanism exploits the sentence-level and the word-level attentions to form the context vector c_t .
+In order to capture the important sentences and words with more informative semantics, we adopt the multiple attentions mechanism [55] to decode the context information.
+Suppose the decoder generates a word at step t, the attention mechanism exploits the sentence-level and the word-level attentions to form the context vector $c_t$ .
 The details can be found in our conference paper [15].